 Each Shipper warrants that it (or when acting as an agent, the party for whom it is acting in that capacity) shall have good title to all Gas that:

-First Gas receives from such Shipper at a Receipt Point;
+First Gas receives from that Shipper at a Receipt Point;

-such Shipper takes at a Delivery Point; and/or
+that Shipper takes at a Delivery Point; and/or

-such Shipper sells or transfers to another Shipper in accordance with this Code,
+that Shipper sells or transfers to another Shipper in accordance with this Code,

-free of any lien, charge, encumbrance or adverse claim (as to title or otherwise), subject to the terms of this Code.
+free of any lien, charge, encumbrance or adverse claim (as to title or otherwise).

 additional agreements

-First Gas may enter into one or more agreements of the kind described in this section 7.

 Supplementary Agreements

 Any Shipper may at any time request First Gas to enter into a Supplementary Agreement.
-First Gas shall not be obliged to do so, but will in any case promptly evaluate any such request against the following criteria:
+First Gas will promptly evaluate that request against the following criteria:

 the amount of transmission capacity requested, including whether providing it would affect Available Operational Capacity to the extent of impeding or forestalling business opportunities more beneficial to First Gas and other users of the Transmission System;